dojo/dojo.io/site/source/tutorials/003_creating_widgets/index.md

 }
 ```

 Both of these properties are optional, so we can pass an empty object for now.
+Next, we will replace the `Banner` class with the `App` as the root of our application.

+{% section %}

+## Make the App widget the root of the application

+{% task 'Replace the `Banner` class with the `App` widget' %}

 Our `App` class is now complete and ready to replace the `Banner` class as the root of the application.
 To do that, we will edit `main.ts`.

-The first update will replace the `import` statement from the `Banner` class to the new `App` class:
+{% instruction 'The first update will replace the `import` statement from the `Banner` class to the new `App` class:' %}

 {% include_codefile 'demo/finished/biz-e-corp/src/main.ts' line:2 %}

-The only other change we need to make is to pass the `App` class into the `ProjectorMixin` function call on line 6:
+{% instruction 'The only other change we need to make is to pass the `App` class into the `ProjectorMixin` function call on line 6:' %}

 {% include_codefile 'demo/finished/biz-e-corp/src/main.ts' line:6 %}

 With that change, the `App` widget is ready to serve as the root of our application.
 Let's test everything by building and running the project.

-If you are working locally, run the following command:
+{% instruction 'If you are working locally, run the following command:' %}

 ```bash
 dojo build --watch